 Please note this post contains major *SPOILERS* from the 2019 film Joker.

-To avoid spoilers, go to the theatre and see Joker!
-Here’s the trailer:
+To avoid spoilers, watch the trailer:

 If you haven’t seen Joker, directed by Todd Phillips, then what are you doing with your life?
 Joker, portrayed on screen by Grammy award-winning actor Joaquin Phoenix, is a multi-layered character that captures the true nature of insanity.

 As a stand-alone film, Joker is a character study that leaves audiences with no choice but to sympathize with the titular character.
 He has been abandoned and excommunicated from society due to increasing complications with mental illness, and is, honestly, lost.

 As I was sitting in the theater, I could not help but feel sorry for Arthur Fleck, the man behind the infamous killer clown.
 He’s working a dead-end job as a clown for an entertainment company called “HA HAs”.
 From the very opening scene, we see Arthur fighting back tears as he forces himself to smile while putting on his clown makeup.
 Afterward, he is sign flipping for a closing business before being jumped by a gang of Gotham teens.